Semillas/semillas_platform/README.rst

 .. _mailhog: https://github.com/mailhog/MailHog

 Container mailhog will start automatically when you will run all docker containers.
-Please check `cookiecutter-django Docker documentation`_ for more details how to start all containers.

 With MailHog running, to view messages that are sent by your application, open your browser and go to ``http://127.0.0.1:8025``